Dre Campbell Farm

 Effect on Pets and Animals

 Neem oil is safe for cats and dogs when used correctly.
-Various grooming products for pets contain nourishing neem oil.
+Various pet grooming products contain nourishing neem oil.

 Also, experts have tested using neem leaf meal in broiler rations instead of antibiotics [5].